NuSTAR Bringing the High Energy Universe into Focus

 Opportunities to propose for NuSTAR observing time

-Up to 500 ks of NuSTAR observing time is available through the Chandra GO program.
+Up to 500 ks of NuSTAR observing time is available.

 The NuSTAR GO program